mistakia/nano-community/docs/history/overview.md

 #### Cypherpunk manifest

 - privacy is necessary for an open society and requires anonymous transaction systems
-- the essence of privacy is not secrecy but rather control over ones personal information
+- the essence of privacy is not secrecy but rather control over one's personal information
 - belief in the free flow of information
 - privacy must be defended and fought for, it will not be granted
 - write code and publish it for free for others to use, learn from, attack, and improve

-Over the next decade, cypherpunks like Wei Dai, Hal Finney, Zooko Wilcox, Nick Szabo and Adam Back pushed the movement forward by working on projects such as <a href="https://nakamotoinstitute.org/bit-gold/" target="_blank">bit gold</a>, <a href="https://nakamotoinstitute.org/finney/rpow/" target="_blank">Rpow</a>, <a href="http://www.hashcash.org/" target="_blank">Hashcash</a>, and <a href="http://www.weidai.com/bmoney.txt" target="_blank">b-money</a>.
+Over the next decade, cypherpunks like Wei Dai, Hal Finney, Zooko Wilcox, Nick Szabo, and Adam Back pushed the movement forward by working on projects such as <a href="https://nakamotoinstitute.org/bit-gold/" target="_blank">bit gold</a>, <a href="https://nakamotoinstitute.org/finney/rpow/" target="_blank">Rpow</a>, <a href="http://www.hashcash.org/" target="_blank">Hashcash</a>, and <a href="http://www.weidai.com/bmoney.txt" target="_blank">b-money</a>.

 ## Bitcoin